isay83/saveat_admin/README.md

 ## License

-TailAdmin Next.js Free Version is released under the MIT License.
+Saveat Admin Next.js Free Version is released under the MIT License.

 ## Support

 If you find this project helpful, please consider giving it a star on GitHub.
-Your support helps us continue developing and maintaining this template.
+Your support helps us continue developing and maintaining this project.